nischal08/RemindMe/README.md

 - Access real-time weather data to make informed decisions about outdoor activities and travel.
 - Enjoy uninterrupted access to your scheduled tasks and reminders, even in areas with limited or no internet connectivity.

+## Project Structure

+#### Architecture:

+The app follows the Model-View-Controller (MVC) architecture for structuring the codebase.

+#### Database:

+Hive is employed as the database to store both offline JSON data and reminders.

+#### Calendar Display:

+The app utilizes the TableCalendar package to display a calendar for managing and viewing reminders.

+#### State Management:

+Bloc is chosen as the primary state management solution, helping manage and coordinate the app's various states.

+#### Date Formatting:

+The intl package is integrated to handle date formatting within the app.

+#### Background Task:

+The app employs the background_fetch package to execute tasks in the background, enhancing user experience and app functionality.

+#### Location Data:

+The app utilizes the geolocator and geocoding packages to access and manage location-related data.

+#### API Data Handling:

+The Dio package is used for efficient handling of API data, facilitating communication with external services.

+#### Permission Handling:

+The app leverages the permission_handler package to manage and request permissions as needed to access device features and data.

 ## Instructions

 - Firstly, when you install the application which is the drive have provided below the first screen is splash screen.